Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/CSRF.md

     email=asif%40khan.com&csrf=WETxOXISfGeVUKAPqcezagvb4x9HSaZn

- Remove CSRF Token

- Sand Request to Server accept the request website is vulnerabilities
+ Remove CSRF Token, Sand Request to Server, accept the request, website is vulnerabilities

     POST /my-account/change-email HTTP/1.1
     Host: 0a47009a043a07eac09a218e000300a8.web-security-academy.net